 Watch YouTube Video: The video listed below contains some helpful recommendations to help protect yourself from harm's way when a dog is about to bite or attack you.Learn the Warning Signs

 Dogs communicate with people in many ways.
 Understanding their body language is essential to know when it is unsafe to approach them.
 The following are common warning signs exhibited by a dog before becoming aggressive:

 - Tense body movement

-Any dog is capable of biting or attacking a person if they feel threatened.
-However, certain dog breeds have a tendency to bite or attack more than others.
+Any dog can bite or attack someone if they feel threatened.
+However, certain dog breeds tend to bite or attack more than others.
 These include:

 - Australian Shepherd